thmkhtry490/Tatodo/README.md

 First you have to clone it(or fork for yourself and next clone it):

 ```
-git clone git@github.com:thmkhtry490/mytodolist # If you fork it swap thmkhtry490 to your username
+git clone git@github.com:thmkhtry490/Tatodo # If you fork it swap thmkhtry490 to your username
-cd
+cd Tatodo
 ```
 For next, you can create venv(you can see more in [here](https://docs.python.org/3/library/venv.html) ):